LiftedAquatic/Urban-Sound-Classifier/README.md

 Link to dataset: https://urbansounddataset.weebly.com/urbansound8k.html

-Thank you to Mick Smales.
+Thank you to Mike Smales.
 He worked with the same dataset and the article below helped serve as a guide.
-I used pieces of his code in my preprocessing-modeling notbook.
+I used pieces of his code in my preprocessing-modeling notebook.
 Article: https://mikesmales.medium.com/sound-classification-using-deep-learning-8bc2aa1990b7

 Thank you to Papia Nandi.
-Her article on sound classification helped me quite a bit.
-I used pieces of her code as well.
+Her article on sound classification served as guide.
+I used pieces of her code in my preprocessing-modeling notebook.
 Article: https://towardsdatascience.com/cnns-for-audio-classification-6244954665ab

 Thank you to my mentor Jeremy Cunningham for the advice and encouragement.